onaio/ona-tech/javascript.md

   * ClojureScript's persistent data structures and supporting API from the comfort of vanilla JavaScript
   *

+* [You Don't Know JS (book series)](https://github.com/getify/You-Dont-Know-JS#you-dont-know-js-book-series) - This is a series of books diving deep into the core mechanisms of the JavaScript language.

 ### MVC Frameworks
 * [FeatherJS](http://feathersjs.com/) - express based JS rest service